Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

-Our first main result extends both \eqref{eq:int} and \eqref{eq:bound} in the setting of smooth Riemannian manifolds with kinks.
-These spaces which we introduce in Section \ref{sec:manifolds} might be understood as manifolds with possibly non-empty and irregular boundary.
+Our main results extend both \eqref{eq:int} and \eqref{eq:bound} in the setting of smooth Riemannian manifolds with kinks.
+These spaces, which we introduce in Section \ref{sec:manifolds}, might be understood as manifolds with possibly non-empty and irregular boundary.
 To distinguish these possibly non-smooth boundaries with classical smooth ones, we use the terminology \textit{border} : a smooth manifold with kinks $M$ thus divides into an interior part $int M$ and a border part $\partial M$.
-Manifolds with kinks include notably manifolds without boundary, manifolds with smooth boundary, and manifolds with corners as considered e.g.~in \cite{Cerf,Douady,DouadyHerault,Michor,Melrose,Joyce}.
+Manifolds with kinks notably include manifolds without boundary, manifolds with smooth boundary, and manifolds with corners as considered e.g.~in \cite{Cerf,Douady,DouadyHerault,Michor,Melrose,Joyce}.
 Other relevant spaces like cones, pyramids, even cusps, fall into the framework of manifolds with kinks while they are not manifolds with corners.

 If $M$ is a $d$-dimensional manifold with kinks, then any $x \in M$ admits a tangent space $T_xM \simeq \setR^d$ defined as the usual space of smooth derivations at $x$.
 A key concept in our analysis is the notion of inward tangent cone which consists in all the directions emanating from $x$ and pointing towards the interior of $M$.
-In particular, $I_xM$ coincides with $T_xM$ if $x$ is an interior point, with a half-subspace of $T_xM$ if $x$ is a classical boundary point, and with a binary fraction of $T_xM$ if $x$ is a corner point, see Lemma \ref{lem:chara_border}.
+In particular, $I_xM$ coincides with $T_xM$ if $x$ is an interior point, with a half-subspace of $T_xM$ if $x$ is a classical boundary point, and with a binary fraction of $T_xM$ if $x$ is a corner point.